-Longer rest individuals allow greater interset recovery, higher intensity across all sets and more repetitions completed.
+Longer rest intervals allow greater interset recovery, higher intensity across all sets and more repetitions completed.

-This is better for maximising gains in strength and hypertrophy.
+This is more suited for maximising gains in strength and hypertrophy.

-It was once believed that shorter rest intervals were associated with better hypertrophic effects.
+It was thought that shorter rest intervals were associated with a better hypertrophic response.

-According to current literature we can suggest 2-3 minutes is the minimum rest needed for compound movements like the squat or bench press.
+Current research suggests that the minimum rest needed for compound movements like the squat or bench press is 2-3 minutes.

-It is recommended that upwards of 5 minutes rest is best to maintain maximum training intensity and volume across all sets when training close to failure.
+5 minutes rest or more is recommended to maintain maximum training intensity and volume across all sets when training close to failure.

 When performing assistance or single-joint exercises, generally, shorter rest intervals of 1-2 minutes may be enough.

-In the end, a range of rest interval durations can and should be used across the broader training plan to achieve the desired adaptations.
+To achieve the desired adaptations, a range of rest interval durations can and should be used across the broader training plan.

 Effect of Interset Rest Interval Length on Resistance Exercise Performance and Muscular Adaptation.
 Adam M. Gonzalez.
 Strength & Conditioning Journal: December 2016 – Volume 38 – Issue 6 – p 65–68 doi: 10.1519/SSC.0000000000000257